 FLORIDA DEPARTMENT OF HEALTH Article X, Section 29, (b), (1)Debilitating medical condition means cancer, epilepsy, glaucoma, positive status for human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), post-traumatic stress disorder (PTSD), amyotrophic lateral sclerosis (ALS), Crohn’s disease, Parkinson’s disease, multiple sclerosis, or other debilitating medical condition of the same kind or class as or comparable to those enumerated, and for which a physician believes the medical use of marijuana would likely outweigh the potential health risks for a patient.

 For example, the physicians at THC Physicians have the right to exercise their medical judgment in recommending medical marijuana for patients that suffer from medical conditions considered to be debilitating and chronic.
 For a comprehensive list of some of the more common conditions that would qualify a patient for the use of medical marijuana visit our page on Florida medical marijuana card qualifying medical conditions.

 3. Amendment 2 Does Not Allow for Recreational Marijuana Use

 While medical marijuana is now available to those who qualify, the possession and use laws for non-medical marijuana have not changed.

-You can only purchase marijuana legally if you are medically qualified, and the use of medical marijuana does not immunize violations of federal law or any non-medical use, possession or production of marijuana.
+You can only purchase marijuana legally if you are medically qualified, and the use of medical marijuana does not immunize violations of federal law or any non-medical use, possession, or production of marijuana.

-The below are Florida Marijuana Statutes related to non-medical marijuana:
+Below are Florida Marijuana Statutes related to non-medical marijuana:

 It is also important to note that regardless of what the Florida state law says, or what it may be updated to, marijuana sale and possession is illegal under the Controlled Substance Act.
 In other words, federal law will always trump state law.